 Joe Evangelisti, a bank spokesman, declined to comment.
 A spokeswoman for the lender said in May, when Dimon agreed to testify, that the bank will be open and transparent with regulators and Congress.

 Lawmakers have been pushing firms to account for losses after government rescues amid the 2008 financial crisis.
-Dimon has repaid U.S. funds while New York-based AIG, once the world’s largest insurer, is majority-owned (AIG) by the U.S.
+Dimon has repaid U.S. funds while New York-based AIG, once the world’s largest insurer, is majority-owned (AIG:US) by the U.S.

 Greenberg joins Goldman Sachs Group Inc. CEO Lloyd C. Blankfein in cautioning against a backlash against occasional losses by financial firms.